People engaging in a craft workshop, working with colorful paper and materials. Culture Days @ TPL: Gratitude Cards. Photo by Alejandra Higuera

 In 2019, we updated our free admission policy to include a “Pay-What–You-May” (PWYM) option for entry to Ontario Culture Days events.
 While all registered events are still mandated to have free entry, organizers can now publicly list that they accept optional PWYM donations for admission, and this is included in your event listing.

-With the pivot to online, self-guided, or physically-distanced programming, it can be a challenge to receive donations.
+It can be a challenge to receive donations for online, self-guided, or physically-distanced programming.
 Thankfully, there are ways to support payments online.
 Here are a few of our favourites:

 • Facebook Donations is an event-based short term fundraising option.
 100% of the funds raised goes towards the non-profit.